cdouglass/random_fun/README.md

 # Random Fun

+## Update

+An earlier version of this tool erroneously used the [random.org] sequence generator API rather than the integers API, getting a random permutation of all numbers in the range [0, 255] rather than 16 randomly chosen numbers from that range.
+This caused the program to use much more of the user's randomness quota than documented.

 ## Setup

 You will need `cargo` and `rustc` installed.
 You can get them [here](https://www.rust-lang.org/en-US/install.html) using the `rustup` tool.